State Correctional Institution – Pittsburgh: History

 Western Penitentiary was designed by John Haviland and built in 1826 two miles south-east from the current facility by the architect Strickland.
 The original site is now home to the National Aviary.

-During Charles Dickens visit to the city March 20–22, 1842, he visited the original prison and some scholars believe he based the classic A Christmas Carol on conditions at the facility.
+During Charles Dickens’ visit to the city March 20–22, 1842, he visited the original prison.

-The original location is also famous for housing 118 Confederate soldiers after their capture in Morgan's Raid a dozen miles to the west.
+The original location housed 118 Confederate soldiers after their capture in Morgan's Raid a dozen miles to the west.
 It held them from August 5, 1863 until they were transferred to a military fort in New Jersey on March 18, 1864.
 Although conditions were good for the time, at least eight confederates died during the winter, one while attempting escape.

-The present facility opened on its current site in 1882, operating as one of the Commonwealth of Pennsylvania's first correctional facilities, which at the time, held some maximum-security inmates.
+The present facility opened on its current site in 1882, operating as one of the Commonwealth of Pennsylvania's first correctional facilities, which at the time, held maximum-security inmates.
+It suffered major riots in 1921, 1924, 1953, and January 1987 which saw injuries to three guards, two firefighters and 24 inmates after 14 fires were started around 3:30 AM.
+Over 200 Pennsylvania State Police and Pittsburgh Police ended the 1987 riot by 11 AM.
 In January 2005, after transferring the inmates to SCI-Fayette, the facility was mothballed.
 In 2007, the facility re-opened with its current name.
-It houses low and medium security inmates who require substance abuse treatment.
+Until it was closed in 2017, it housed low and medium security inmates who required substance abuse treatment.

 The campus was listed on the National Register of Historic Places in 2022.